Hiwonder-docs/SpiderPi-Pro/source/docs/12_AI_Vision_advanced_lesson.md

             cv2.circle(img, (centerX, centerY), radius, range_rgb[color_area_max], 2) #画圆(draw the circle)
 ```

-<span class="mark">Obtaining the color with the largest area in the image through conditional statements.</span>
+Obtaining the color with the largest area in the image through conditional statements.

 {lineno-start=218}